spacecloud-io/space-learn/content/Space Cloud/basics/setup.md

 The first step to start using Space Cloud is setting it up.
 Space Cloud requires several components to be running for proper functions.
 The most important components are:

-- **Gateway:** Responsible for ingress traffic and generation of REST / GaphQL APIs.
+- **Gateway:** Responsible for ingress traffic and generation of REST / GraphQL APIs.
 - **Runner:** Responsible for intracluster traffic and policy enforcement.
 - **Container Registry:** Responsible for storing docker images.